DomRe/GameLauncher/README.md

-# GameLauncher
+# Game Launcher
-A launcher for your game.
+A launcher made with Java to help with updating and playing games.